 Status Contents Faulted In the status in which the unit is not in operation due to a failure.
-Degraded The unit is in operation.
-The unit is also showing a failure status because part of the unit has a failure or is degraded or some error is detected, but the unit is in normal operation.
-Deconfigured In the status in which the unit is degraded though it is normally operating due to a configuration abnormality, environment abnormality, or degradation of another unit.
+Degraded A part of the unit has failed or degraded, but the unit is running.
+Deconfigured Due to the failure or degradation of another unit, the target unit and components of its underlying layer has been degraded, though there is no problem in them.
 Maintenance Maintenance work is in progress. deletefru(8), replacefru(8), or addfru(8) is operating.